 This complex is the perfect amalgamation of faith and logic.
 It is believed to house several Djinns (a type of Holy Spirit).
 It sounds a little odd at first, but people come here to write letters to the Djinns and stick coins on the walls of the mosque.
 They offer fruits, sweets, and even meat to them in hopes of getting their long list of wishes fulfilled.
 Adding to the unusual practices that happen there, sufis and fakirs perform exorcism on those who are considered to be under the influence of an evil spirit.

 It is fascinating to see how such beliefs have made their way to the 21st century and yet continue to blend with the fast-paced lifestyle of the city.

 This off-beat monument that offers the perfect amount of spiritual experience is ideal for people looking for an escape from the city to a place located within the city.
 The nearest Metro station to the complex is Pragati Maidan Metro station.
 It takes nearly two hours to explore the entire complex.

-Feroz Shah Kotla fort is a must visit if you are even wee bit interested in historical monuments or the enigma around them piques your curiosity.
+Feroz Shah Kotla Fort is a must-visit if you are even a wee bit interested in historical monuments or the enigma around them piques your curiosity.

 We’ll come up with another interesting monument next week.
 In the meantime, happy reading!